CloudHealth/cht_api_guide/_assignment/aws-account-assignment-delete-v2.md

 ---
 title: Delete AWS Account Assignment (Version 2)
 position: 7
-description: Delete the relationship between an AWS account and the Partner Customer to which it was assigned.
-For consolidated billing blocks, the designated payer account assignment cannot be deleted through an API endpoint and must be deleted in the CloudHealth Platform. **Note:** If all accounts assigned to a billing block are deleted, the billing block is also deleted.
+description: Delete the relationship between an AWS account and the Partner Customer to which it was assigned. **Note:** If all accounts assigned to a billing block are deleted, the billing block is also deleted.
 type: delete
 endpoint: https://chapi.cloudhealthtech.com/v2/aws_account_assignments/:id
 content_markdown: |-